RaffaToSpace/House-Price-Predictor/README.md

      This package contains the all the necessary functions and models to preprocess the data, reduce the data dimensionality and produce the house price predictions.

 ## Conclusions
+The predictions made with the SGD regressor show good accuracy, with a mean absolute error on the test dataset house prices of $39824.
+The model is easily optimisable to obtain a lower MAE, through further use of grid searching and cross validation, and the project can be used as a playground for data science learners.

 [Predict the Housing Price]: https://www.kaggle.com/c/predict-the-housing-price/